-I am exploring brining more samatha into my meditation practice and looking ahead to a silent retreat around the turn of the new year.
-I am grateful for the guidance of Ayya Dhammadipa and the talks from Thanissaro Bikkhu at this point in my practice.
+I am continuing to explore brining more samatha into my meditation practice and will be sitting a three month silent retreat in November.
+I am grateful for the teaching guidance of Ayya Dhammadipa, books and guided meditations from Bikkhu Analayo and the talks from Thanissaro Bikkhu at this point in my practice.

 Empathy matters, but is just the first step to Compassion in Leadership:

 1. Being fully present to someone(s) anger, fear, anxiety, or overwhelm.

 2. Asking yourself “Is there something I can do to help?”

 3. Having the wisdom to recognize and accept that sometimes the answer to question number 2 is no. Yet committing to being fully present anyway.

 Updated September 8, 2021 from Ithaca, NY USA